scarlehoff/pybliotecario/readme.md

     /wiki_full N term: read the full article and return N times the defined summary_size
  > System component
     /system uptime: returns the uptime of the computer in which the bot lives
+ > Stocks component
+    /stock_price ticker: returns the current price for the given ticker
 ```